uio-bmi/compairr/README.md

 tab-separated values formatted according to [the AIRR standard for rearrangements](https://docs.airr-community.org/en/stable/datarep/rearrangements.html).
-The two input files are specified on the command line without any preceeding option letter.
+The two input files are specified on the command line without any preceding option letter.
 If only one filename is specified on the command line, or the same filename is specified twice, it is assumed that the set should be compared to itself.
 Each file must contain the repertoire ID and either the nucleotide or the amino acid sequence of